 I sat quietly in the prayer chapel before church waiting to hear any final instructions for the day’s event.
 Softly, the inner voice came.

+“Daughter,

-“Justice, liberation, persistent prayers, and love are carried by my daughters.
+Justice, liberation, persistent prayers, and love are carried by my daughters.
 It is their cry for things to be made right, for the covenants to be fulfilled.
 They will not be silenced anymore.
 They will not be silenced anymore.
 For I am restoring their voices, their places in the courtroom.
 It is their corporate cry that will usher in reformation, the mothers and the daughters will not be denied their rights.

 They will not be defeated.
 They will receive their recompense.
 They carry the heart of the Heavenly Father.
 Mary brought forth Jesus.
 She labored to bring forth the Messiah, so my daughters have been in labor to bring forth this revival, this reformation, and they will not be denied.
 They will not be denied.
 For I am not going to let their petitions go unanswered.
 I am a righteous judge and a loving father.
 I will not let their petitions go unheard and unanswered.

 The mothers cry before me day and night for the daughters and the sons.
 They have labored for this time of great harvest, for this season of the prodigals coming home and the lost sheep being found.
 They will not be denied.
 Take your place in this process today.
 Take your stand and light the fire with what I’ve put in you.

 Love,

 Papa”

 Later that afternoon, my family and I piled into our mini-van and headed out.
 The clock on the dashboard read 3:33 pm.
 According to Biblifocus.com, “The number 333 is associated with divine communication and spiritual awakening.
 It serves as a reminder of God’s presence and desire to connect with his people.”

 I wrestled with my thoughts on the way there.
 Tears streamed down my cheeks, as my emotions were stirred up because I was missing my grandma.
 My husband was in pain from a sciatic nerve pinched in his hip.
 This combination caused tension to fill the vehicle.
-I tried to divert the feelings, and help my daughters stay calm by playing different types of music.
+I tried to divert my mind, and help my daughters stay calm by playing different types of music.
 Though the choices were random, almost every song spoke about the prayer event in some way.
 God was even orchestrating this random musical choice.

 At one point, I glanced up, and the word, “Magnolia” was written on a sign beside the road.
 The next road sign that jumped out at me read “Blessed Hope”.
 Not long after that, we passed another street sign, named “Justice”.
 Then, we drove past a gorgeous field of sunflowers, and a flash of a picture I have of grandma and me standing in a field of sunflowers crossed my mind.
 I just smiled as I “saw” God’s kind reassurance.

-As we arrived on the campus of Winthrop in front of the Tillman Building, front and center, right there in the middle of a circular driveway a huge Magnolia tree proudly stood!
+As we arrived on the campus of Winthrop in front of the Tillman Building, front and center, right there in the middle of a circular driveway, a huge Magnolia tree proudly stood!
 I had a strong sense that golden angels were encircling the tree, and that they had been waiting for me, maybe for a long time!

+The Magnolia Tree at Winthrop University

 We saw a mockingbird sitting on the edge of an old, broken fountain that was beside this Magnolia tree.
 The bird remained in that very spot until the assignment was completed.
 It even seemed to be taking part as the girls read scriptures keys (keys to unlock years of bondage) with me.